 $250.00 – $700.00

-The report provides extensive data for regions covering all of Australia, that includes a chapter on the aggregated regional indicators for the nation, as well as the metropolitan regions of Sydney, Melbourne, Brisbane, Adelaide, and Perth, as well as for Northern Australia, Independent Cities (Canberra, Sunshine Coast, Gold Coast, Newcastle, Wollongong, Hobart, Geelong and Darwin) and Rural Regions (small towns).
+The report provides extensive data for regions covering all of Australia, that includes a chapter on the aggregated regional indicators for the nation, the metropolitan regions of Sydney, Melbourne, Brisbane, Adelaide, and Perth, as well as for Northern Australia, Independent Cities (Canberra, Sunshine Coast, Gold Coast, Newcastle, Wollongong, Hobart, Geelong and Darwin) and Rural Regions (small towns).

 Chapter outlines include:

 - Australian regions: The benefits and vulnerabilities from Chinese trade;